Calvin Klein

-Early years
+Early life and education

-Klein was born on November 19, 1942, to a Jewish family in the Bronx, New York City, the son of Flore (née Stern; 1909–2006) and Leo Klein.
-Leo had immigrated to New York from the village of Boiany (modern-day Chernivtsi Oblast, Ukraine), while Flore was born in the United States to immigrants from Galicia and Buchenland, Austria-Hungary (modern day-Ukraine).
+Klein was born on November 19, 1942, in the Bronx, New York City.
+He is the son of Flore (née Stern; 1909–2006) and Leo Klein.
+His father was born in Boiany, Austria-Hungary (now Ukraine) and had immigrated to New York.
+He was born in the United States to immigrants from Galicia and Bukovina, Austria-Hungary (now Ukraine).

+As a child, Klein attended J.H.S.
+80 in the Bronx.
+He earned a diploma at the High School of Art and Design in Manhattan.
+After graduation, he attended New York's Fashion Institute of Technology, leaving for six months after his first year before returning to finish his degree.

+He was one of several design leaders raised in the Jewish community in the Bronx, along with Ralph Lauren and Robert Denning.

+Career

-Klein went to Isobel Rooney Middle School 80 (M.S.80) as a child.
-He attended the High School of Art and Design in Manhattan and matriculated at, but never graduated from, New York's Fashion Institute of Technology, instead receiving an honorary doctorate in 2003.
-He did his apprenticeship in 1962 at an old line cloak-and-suit manufacturer, Dan Millstein, and spent five years designing at other New York City shops.
-In 1968, he launched his first company with his childhood best friend, Barry K. Schwartz.
+Klein did his apprenticeship in 1962 at an old line cloak-and-suit manufacturer, Dan Millstein, and spent five years designing at other New York City shops.